san601/Cryptography-Bible/Cryptography_note.md

 ## Hash functions and MACs
 A hash function maps a message of an arbitrary length to a l-bit output.
 MD5 and SHA-1 are phased out so we focus on SHA-2 and SHA-3

-If you store password as hash values, chances are if the database is leaked, the attacker can use dictionary attack.
-So password-based authentication alone can be insecure.
 ### SHA-2 (SHA-224, SHA-256, SHA-384, SHA-512)
 SHA-2 processes input blocks sequentially.
 It divides the message into smaller blocks and process them sequentially, embedding one into the next.
 (Merkle-Damgard construction)